isikyus/defenders-of-kathrakopolis/README.md

 superpowers as they become familiar with them.

 There will be no magic items that give permanent bonuses in loot or for sale.
-Instead, PCs each recieve a number of "stars", which can be spent to purchase innate encancement bonuses at the same rate as standard items.
+Instead, PCs each receive a number of "stars", which can be spent to purchase innate enhancement bonuses at the same rate as standard items.
 For instance, a +2 Strength bonus is 4,000 ✪, exactly as if you spent 4,000 gp on a Belt of Giant Strength.